 Getting started with Home on macOS

 Settings will allow you to see the device name and room.
-From here you can add a device to your favorites list, include or exclude it from status updates (they are included by default), group accessories, and see details about the device manufacturer, model number, firmware, and serial number.
+From here, you can add a device to your favorites list, include or exclude it from status updates (they are included by default), group accessories, adjust HomeKit Secure Video camera options, and see details about the device manufacturer, model number, firmware, and serial number.

 When you click on Show Controls, you'll have access to such things as dimming the lights, adjusting temperature, and more, depending on the devices you have.
-For those who use Philips Hue whit and color bulbs, Show Controls would also give you the option to change the color of your lights.
+For those who use compatible light bulbs, Show Controls will also give you the option to change the color of your lights and enable Adaptive Lighting.

 Automation for all